For 2nd straight month, Americans quit jobs at a record pace

 The Labor Department said Friday that 4.4 million people quit their jobs in September, or about 3% of the nation’s workforce.
 That’s up from 4.3 million in August and far above the pre-pandemic level of 3.6 million.
 There were 10.4 million job openings, down from 10.6 million in August, which was revised higher.

-The figures point to a historic level of turmoil in the job market as newly-empowered workers quit jobs to take higher pay that is being dangled by businesses in need of help.
+The figures point to a historic level of turmoil in the job market as newly-empowered workers quit jobs, often for higher pay or better working conditions.
 Incomes are rising, Americans are spending more and the economy is growing, and employers have ramped up hiring to keep pace.
 Rising inflation, however, is offsetting much of the pay gains for workers.

 Friday’s report follows last week’s jobs report, which showed that employers stepped up their hiring in October, adding 531,000 jobs, while the unemployment rate fell to 4.6%, from 4.8%.
 Hiring rebounded as the Delta wave, which had restrained job gains in August and September, faded.